astronomer/docs/astro/connect-aws.md

 #### Custom VPC Endpoint

 - Open a list of your clusters in the [Astro UI](https://cloud.astronomer.io/clusters).
-- Click on the target cluster and get a value for **ACCOUNT ID** field.
+- Click on the target cluster and retrieve the value for the `ACCOUNT ID` field.
 - Go to your VPCe Service configuration and add `arn:aws:iam::<Astro account_id>:role/astronomer-remote-management` into a list of the Allowed principals.
 - Contact [Astronomer support](https://cloud.astronomer.io/open-support-request) and provide a VPCe Service name for the custom Service.
-- Add to request a preferable DNS name for Endpoint, if Route53 alias is required for the proper connectivity (i.e. Snowflake, EKS).
-Otherwise you can skip this step.
+- (Optional)  If Route53 alias is required for the proper connectivity by your service such as Snowflake or EKS, add a preferable DNS name for the Endpoint to your request.
+Otherwise, you can skip this step.

 You'll incur additional AWS infrastructure costs for every AWS PrivateLink endpoint service that you use.
 See [AWS PrivateLink pricing](https://aws.amazon.com/privatelink/pricing/).